What steps you can take to make sure you write your tender or proposal so it stands a chance?

 Focus on them

-So many tenders fail because they are essentially a list of features or services which neglect to mention just how these will be of benefit to the company or government department issuing the tender.
+So many tenders fail because the tender writer essentially lists features or services which neglect to mention just how these will be of benefit to the company or government department issuing the tender.
 It should not be up to the tenderer to try and work out how your services can benefit them; you should be doing that for them in clearly articulated responses that focus on them, not you.
 Case studies are another excellent ‘off the shelf’ inclusion that are evidence of how your business has been the ideal answer in similar scenarios.

 Find out why you lost

 It’s easy to be discouraged if you don’t win a tender.
 Time invested in finding out exactly why you weren’t successful is time well spent, so make sure you get feedback on your bid.
-Who knows what you might find out, but it gives you a chance to make sure your next bid has a much better chance of winning.
+Who knows what you might find out, but it gives you a chance to make sure the next time you’re writing a tender or proposal, it has a much better chance of winning.
 It could well be poor presentation or too many spelling mistakes – both of which can be easily addressed by employing the help of a tender writing professional for some much-needed extra polish.